cayblood/sbn.cpp/README.md

 # sbn.cpp 0.0.1

-This is a C++ version of Simple Bayesian Network library, written in 2006.
+This is a C++ version of the Simple Bayesian Network library that I wrote in 2006.
 A Ruby version with similar features and more documentation can be found [here](https://github.com/cayblood/sbn).

 ## Building the library